 PAPRs help protect against certain airborne contaminants.
 Many loose fitting headgear models may, when paired with an approved PAPR system, also help to provide Assigned Protection Factor (APF) values of 25 or 1,000 (see our Tech Bulletin on APF 1,000), depending upon the headgear or facepiece used, which is more than most other types of negative pressure respiratory protection other than full face tight-fitting respirators that have been quantitatively fit tested.

 Protection for Professionals in Dangerous Conditions

 PAPRs are useful and often necessary in many types of hazardous jobs and conditions.
-For instance, emergency workers such as first receivers that can help healthcare, military, and public health professionals during events like natural disasters, mass casualties or acts of terrorism.
+For instance, PAPRS are often used by emergency workers, such as first receivers, healthcare, military, and public health professionals during events like natural disasters, mass casualties, or acts of terrorism.

-For instance, there are specific PAPR systems are often used for first receiver, patient decontamination programs and may be approved to the chemical, biological, radiological, and nuclear (CBRN) loose-fitting PAPR standard (we talk about in this blog) developed by NIOSH for gases and vapors.
+Likewise, there are specific PAPR systems that are often used for first receivers, patient decontamination programs and may be approved to the chemical, biological, radiological, and nuclear (CBRN) loose-fitting PAPR standard (we talk about in this blog) developed by NIOSH for gases and vapors.

 Need Help Picking a PAPR System?

 Before use, it is important to remember that the wearer must read and understand the User Instructions provided as a part of the product packaging.
 A written respiratory protection program must also be implemented that meets all the requirements of 29 CFR 1910.134.
 To learn more about how to implement and manage a program, please see our Center for Respiratory Protection.

 For guidance on how to set up a respiratory program and to learn more about what PAPR systems may benefit your workforce, please do not hesitate to contact our health and safety specialists at 1-800-243-4630 today.